Share on:

 Custom Contrast Tactile Solutions

 Many tactile products can be custom color-matched or manufactured using specific polymers or resins on request to achieve the required color contrast against planned surfaces.
-Consulting manufacturers or suppliers is advised to develop optimal color-contrasted solutions for unique projects.
+Consulting manufacturers or suppliers are advised to develop optimal color-contrasted solutions for unique projects.

 Standards like CSA B651 also recommend installing a test placement area to check if the specified color contrast meets minimum light reflectance value requirements through on-site verification before full-scale installation.